croquet/croquet-docs/croquet/README.md

 When you launch a Croquet application, you automatically join a shared **session**.
 As long as you're in the session, your models will be identical to the models of every other user in the session.

-To maintain this synchronization, the models and the views communicate through **events**.
+To maintain this synchronization, models for all users execute in lockstep based on a shared  session **time**.

+The views interact with the models through **events**.
 When you publish an event from a view, it's mirrored to everyone else in your session, so everyone's models receive exactly the same event stream.

+## Behind the scenes

-This mirroring is handled by **reflectors**.
+Internally, the shared time and event mirroring is handled by a network connection to **reflectors**.
 Reflectors are stateless, public message-passing services located in the cloud.

 **Snapshots** are archived copies of all models in a session.
 Croquet apps periodically take snapshots and save them to the cloud.
 When you join an existing session, you sync with the other users by loading one of these snapshots.

+Your **API Key** gives your app access to Croquet's reflectors, as well as to Croquet's file servers for storing snapshots.

 # Creating a Croquet App